-The name is different to the last two years, but some of the elements seem very similar.
-However, it is very different to the hugely successful winter event they had in the opening year of Metsa in 2018.
-Metsa is the name of the larger park of which Moominvalley park is part of.
-Metsa Village opened in November 2018, but Moominvalley park didn’t open until spring 2019.
-In 2018, the winter event at Metsa was a collaboration with Teamlab.
-To this day, I get traffic to my blog post looking for that event.
+The actual event is similar to last year, but the period of it and the name are greatly different.
+In 2021 / 2022 the winter event was called “Winter Festival” and it didn’t start until December 10th.
+However, it ran until Sunday February 27th 2022.
+The previous two years also had a different name and varying event periods, but again, the concept was very similar.
+However, one thing they have in common is that they are very different to the hugely successful winter event they had in the opening year of Metsa in 2018.
+The winter event at Metsa in 2018 was a collaboration with Teamlab.
+To this day, I still get traffic to my blog for that event!
 But I regret to inform you, that since that first year they have not had and will not have the “Digitized Lakeside and Forest” Teamlab event.
 Possibly, because Saitama Prefecture now has a permanent outdoor Teamlab exhibit in nearby Tokorozawa.

-The last two years the winter event “Winter Wonderland” at Moominvalley park has not been quite as prolific, but it was popular enough.
+The winter events at Moominvalley park have not been quite as prolific as the teamLab event, but they have been popular enough.
+Moreover, their winter events since 2019 use light up and projection mapping similar to the teamLab event.
 The winter events combines art and technology to give new life to the Moomin stories.
 They call it a “sound walk”, where you listen to the stories while you walk around the park.
-It is a night event and takes about 40 minutes.
-They use light and projection mapping to bring the stories to life.
-And this year they have added some extra AR to the event.
-You need to have a smart phone and download an app to enjoy the experience.
+Moreover, they use Sony’s latest technology such as Sound AR and Locatone to heighten the experience with narration.
+For this reason, you need to have two things to experience the Night Walk at Moominvalley park: a smart phone and your own ear / headphones.

 Attractions in Moominvalley Park detailed on this blog: